 - a) To set the event, the starter may announce the event and/or heat.
-For example: "11-12 Girls" or "Heat 2, 11-12 Girls" - b) The starter should whistle and use the command "Step Up". - c) Swimmers should promptly step up on the block and assume a ready position with at least one foot at or very near the front of the block.
+For example: - a.
+"11-12 Girls 50 Butterfly" Note important announcement for each event (age group and/or distance) change, need not be repeated for each heat. - b.
+"Heat 2" Note important announcement for competitors and timers for each heat - b) The starter should whistle and use the command "Step Up". - c) Swimmers should promptly step up on the block and assume a ready position with at least one foot at or very near the front of the block.
 The ready position for swimmers who choose to use a deck start is at least one foot on or very near the edge of the pool.
-The starter, deck referee or other officials should prompt swimmers who are in an illegal position to correct their position. - d) The starter announces the event.
-For example: "50 Meter Butterfly" - e) When conditions are optimal, the starter shall use the command "Take Your Mark." - f) Swimmers shall promptly assume a stationary position with feet in the ready position.
-Again, an official may have to prompt swimmers who are in illegal positions to correct their position. - g) When swimmers are stationary and conditions are optimal, the starter shall activate the starting device. - h) Flyover starts are permissible when circumstances warrant.
+The starter, deck referee or other officials should prompt swimmers who are in an illegal position to correct their position. - d) When conditions are optimal, the starter shall use the command "Take Your Mark." - e) Swimmers shall promptly assume a stationary position with feet in the ready position.
+Again, an official may have to prompt swimmers who are in illegal positions to correct their position. - f) When swimmers are stationary and conditions are optimal, the starter shall activate the starting device. - g) Flyover starts are permissible when circumstances warrant.
 Even when flyover starts are utilized, swimmers are not penalized for exiting the water before the next race starts.
 As in other situations, swimmers must not reenter the water without permission under any circumstances.

 Note that variations of this procedure may be necessary in certain circumstances.
-For example, the command "Timers Ready, Watches Clear" should be used by the starter after announcing the event when timers are located at the opposite end of the pool.
+For example, the command "Timers Ready" may be used by the starter prior to announcing the event when timers are located at the opposite end of the pool.
 The deck referee and/or starter may need to make other announcements as circumstances warrant.